Below you will find answers to some common questions parents and students may have when moving to their Secondary School.

 Who should I speak to if I'm worried about something?

-You can speak to your Advisor, your Head of Learning Community or your Pastoral Officer.
+You can speak to your Advisor, your Pastoral Officer or your Mentor.

 What happens if I find the work too hard?